Review: Delta LA to Sydney in Economy with Kids

 The kid’s snack was served first, with the adult snack served about 10 minutes later.

-Usually, the snack is just a mini sandwich on these long haul flights, so we were happy to see that Delta Airlines offered a more substantial snack.
+Usually, the snack is just a mini sandwich on these long-haul flights, so we were happy to see that Delta Airlines offered a more substantial snack.

-The kid’s snack included a hot ham and cheese croissant, mustard and mayo packets, chips, fruit, and a water.
+The kid’s snack included a hot ham and cheese croissant, mustard and mayo packets, chips, fruit, and water.

 The adult snack was a pizza twist.
 I would have swapped with a kid, but I do not eat ham.

-The lights were turned on for breakfast service which took place at 12:15 pm LA time, almost 12 hours after take-off.
+The lights were turned on for breakfast service, which took place at 12:15 pm LA time, almost 12 hours after take-off.

 The kid’s meal was served first and included pancakes and eggs, syrup, fruit, yogurt, a blueberry muffin, and water.

-My other child was fed 5 minutes later and the meal did not include syrup, water, or a muffin.
-I would have asked, but the drink service came by and he wouldn’t eat the muffin anyway.
+My other child was fed 5 minutes later, and the meal did not include syrup, water, or a muffin.
+I would have asked, but the drink service came by, and he wouldn’t eat the muffin anyway.

-Ten minutes after the kid’s meals were served, the adult breakfast service began.
+Ten minutes after the kids’ meals were served, the adult breakfast service began.
 We had the choice of an egg, cheese, and spinach calzone or a chocolate hazelnut calzone.
 Both included fruit and yogurt.

 Delta from LA to Sydney with Kids Wrap-Up